Andre Ward: Ward vs. Kovalev II

 Ward praised Kovalev in the post-fight interview, "He's a good fighter, and I have nothing but respect for him.
 First time around, the man is world champion, and he's been on top a long time.
 I give him credit.
 He is a great fighter, and when you fight great fighters, you have to raise your game."
-Kovalev said the fight could have continued, "I don't know.
-I can't explain it.
-Not every round, but I thought I was doing very good.
-I was better, and he was better this fight.
-I didn't feel like I was getting knocked down with his punches --- I could have continued", Kovalev said.
-"I didn't feel the punch.
-This is fighting.
-We are boxers.
-Yes, he did punch me, but he didn't hurt me.
-The fight should have continued."
+Kovalev said the fight could have continued and pointed to low blows, "I couldn't believe it, I could win," he said."Only a low blow (hurt me)," he added, before watching video of the end of the fight and observing: "Low blow - and I felt this.
+Again, another one.
+The first one was on the border, and the second one a low blow."

 According to Yahoo!
 Sports, the fight only generated around 130,000 buys on HBO PPV.
 The replay was shown on regular HBO averaging 752,000 viewers and peaked at 947,000, which was during the final round.
 The event produced a live gate of $2,187,340 from 6,366 tickets sold, including complimentary tickets, the full attendance was announced as 10,592.
 The venue was set up to hold 10,748.

 On August 23, 2017, Ward announced that his contract with HBO had expired, making him a free agent.
 He confirmed that he was still under contract with Roc Nation Sports, but rumours indicated that he could sign with Top Rank.
 His appearance as an analyst for the Crawford vs. Indongo fight sparked further rumours.